k1tj0ng/CLab-Tue-Group4/README.md

 3. **Trigger a one-shot event**, where the timer triggers a callback once and then stops.

 ### Valid input
-1. **Interval for Periodic Timer**
-   The `interval` parameter passed to the `timer_init` function specifies the time period in milliseconds at which the callback will be executed.
+1. **Interval and new_interval for Periodic Timer** The `interval` and `new_interval` parameters passed to the `timer_init` or `timer_reset` function specify the time period in milliseconds at which the callback will be executed.
 Valid inputs are positive integer values that represent the time in milliseconds.
 2. **Delay for One-Shot Timer**
    The `delay` parameter passed to the `timer_one_shot` function specifies the time in milliseconds before triggering the callback once.
 It should also be a positive integer.